-Where $H_i(t)$ is the expected hazard at time t, $H_0(t)$ is the baseline hazard and represents the hazard when all of the predictors are equal to zero (or at their base levels).
-In addition to the host race, I include the same set of control X{it} as in the OLS regression.
+where $H_i(t)$ is the expected hazard at time t, and $H_0(t)$ is the baseline hazard, representing when all of the predictors are equal to zero (or at their base levels).
+In addition to the host's race, I include the same set of controls $X{it}$ as in the OLS regression.
 I report the results using regression coefficients rather than hazard ratios for ease of presenting the probability of exit.

-3.3 Heterogeneity in political ideology
+3.3 Heterogeneity in Political Ideology

-I explore differences in listing locations, down to the ZIP Code Tabulation Area (ZCTA), to examine whether the race effects for racial minority hosts are more potent in more ideologically distant locations.
-To measure conservativeness, I utilize the results from the American Ideology Project (AIP), a project that produces estimates of the average political ideology of every state, congressional district, state legislative district, county, medium-sized city, and ZIP Code Tabulation Area (ZCTA) in the United States by building a 275,000-person supersurvey of Americans.
-Data from the AIP provide estimates of the mass public's ideology in each geographic unit and time period based on a multilevel regression and post-stratification (MRP) model (Park et al., 2004; Tausanovitch and Warshaw, 2013).
-Importantly, these estimates adjust for race, education, and gender for each location-time unit and are shown to be reliable measures of public opinion (Caughey and Warshaw, 2019).
+I explore differences in listing locations, down to the ZIP Code Tabulation Area (ZCTA), to examine whether the race effects for racial-minority hosts are more potent in more ideologically distant locations.
+To measure conservativeness, I utilize the results from the American Ideology Project (AIP), which produces estimates of the average political ideology of every state, congressional district, state legislative district, county, medium-sized city, and ZCTA in the United States by building a 275,000-person super-survey of Americans.
+Data from the AIP provide estimates of the overall ideology in each geographic unit and time period based on a multilevel regression and post-stratification (MRP) model (Park et al., 2004; Tausanovitch and Warshaw, 2013).
+These estimates adjust for race, education, and gender for each location-time unit and are shown to be reliable measures of public opinion (Caughey and Warshaw, 2019).